You can use our fun multiplication worksheets to give your kids a head start with multiplication.

 The work is simple and it combines thinking and writing as they copy the equations, especially if they say the equations out loud.
-I love that the children have the equation there to copy with the correct answer for practice and I think that this is super important for beginners.
+I love the fact that the children have the equation there to copy with the correct answer for practice and I think that this is super important for beginners.

 Grading is easy, just make sure each copied line is the same as the first line.
 See 3b below to get them in one bundle and to see a printable reference chart of all 144 equations.

 These fun multiplication worksheets are printable in one download.
 They're the same as those above, but you can keep these all together in one file for future multiplication practice.